 (Offered as HIST 478 [AS] and ASLC 470 [C].)
 Political thinkers and activists inside China and throughout the world today puzzle over the relationship between the people and the state.
 Where do state functions and state control begin and end?
 How do the global economy, China’s increasing regional hegemony, internal migration, NGOs, rural protest, and the internet influence the relationship between the people and the state?
 Fundamental questions about the relationship between the people and the state have occupied thinkers and activists since the beginning of the twentieth century.
 Reformers in China tried to transform the imperial state into a constitutional monarchy, revolutionaries tried to create a Republic, Nationalists tried to build a “corporatist state,” and Communists tried to create a Socialist one.
 At each stage, the state-makers “imagined” the people, mobilized them, categorized them, and tried to control them.
 The people became subjects, citizens, nationals, and “the masses.”
 They divided themselves by native place, region, language, ethnicity, political party, class, and educational status.
 Chinese people in Southeast Asia, Japan, Hong Kong, and Taiwan, have imagined themselves in relation to both “the ancestral land” and the colonial or national states under which they live.
 The process is by no means over.
 This seminar will focus on the problem of “imagining” and mobilizing people in China and these other states over the past century.
 General topics will include the ideas, the intellectual and educational context, and the mobilizations of urban and rural communities, commercial and religious groups, and NGOs.
 Research topics will depend on the interests of students.
 One class meeting per week.

 Admission with consent of the instructor.
 Limited to 20 students.
 Not open to first-year students.
 Omitted 2011-12.
-Professor Dennerline.2014-15: Not offered
+Professor Dennerline.2019-20: Not offered

 (Offered as HIST 488 [AF] and BLST 321 [A].)
 There were numerous rebellions against the colonial state during the period of European colonial rule, and violent resistance to state authority has continued to characterize political life in many post-colonial African states.
 This seminar will examine the development of several outbreaks of violence in Africa in the colonial and post-colonial periods.
 We will look at the economic, social, religious, and political roots of these disturbances, and we will discuss the problems historians face in trying to narrate and analyze these often chaotic events.
 The events studied will include the Maji-maji rebellion in German-controlled Tanganyika; the first (1896-1897) and second (1960-1980) Chimurengas (revolts) in southern Rhodesia/Zimbabwe; Hutu extremism and the 1994 genocide in Rwanda; the widespread revolt in the 1980s and 1990s in South Africa against the white-supremacist apartheid regime; and the rebel movements led by Alice Lakwena and then Joseph Kony in northern Uganda beginning in the late 1980s.
 We will also discuss the legends and rumors that often develop both before and after violent revolts and their role in the creation of historical narratives.
 Students will each write a 20-page research paper on an individually chosen topic.
 One class meeting per week.

 Admission with consent of the instructor.
 Limited to 20 students.
 Not open to first-year students.
 Fall semester.
-Professor Redding.2014-15: Not offered
+Professor Redding.2019-20: Offered in Fall 2019

 (Offered as HIST 492 [ME] and ALSC 459 [WA].)
 This seminar explores contemporaryIranfrom a historical and interdisciplinary perspective.
 The aim of the course is both to provide an overall understanding of the history ofIran, as well as those key elements of religion, literature, legend, and politics that together shapeIran's understanding of itself.
 We will utilize a wide variety of sources, including Islamic and local histories, Persian literature, architecture, painting and ceramics, film, political treatises, Shiite theological writing, foreign travel accounts, and U.S. state department documents, in addition to secondary sources.
 Two class meetings per week.